For audio and video conferencing there are a range of options from simple low-cost desktop solutions to more sophisticated facilities.

 These refer to the number of sites linked by the conference, not to the number of people participating.
 Multi-point conferences can link all sites equally, or can be a main site linked to remote sites.
 The type of link used can affect the efficiency and therefore quality of sound and vision.

-There are two main types of videoconference:
+There are three main types of videoconference:

-Desktop IP videoconferencing
+Desktop IP videoconferencing has these advantages:

 - It is accessible: you can videoconference from your own desk, at any time.